 Here are some best practices to learn from the SQLite codebase:

 Use structs to store your data model

-In C programming the functions uses variables to achieve their treatments, theses variables could be:
+In C programming the functions use variables to achieve their treatments.
+Theses variables could be:

 - Static variables.